 7. Make sure to bring a change of clothes for your child.

-- You should also pack one for you in your carryon.
+- You should also pack one for you and your child in your carryon.
 Accidents happen all the time on planes when people travel with kids and if you check your bag and need to change clothes you won’t be able to do so until you get to your destination.

 8. Don’t check a bag.